 MI IMPEDED PUMICE SOILS

 Impeded Pumice Soils have a horizon that severely restricts the movement of water and usually the penetration of roots.
-The restrictive horizon is commonly a layer of welded pumice.
+The restrictive horizon is commonly a layer of welded ignimbrite.

 MIMW Impeded Pumice Soils that have both

-a compact welded layer of flow tephra (ignimbrite) that has brittle failure and no roots with an upper boundary within 90 cm of the mineral soil surface, and
+a welded layer of ignimbrite that has brittle failure and acts as a root barrier with an upper boundary within 90 cm of the mineral soil surface, and

 a mottled profile form.